joergschultzelutter/aprs-emergency-detector/README.md

 - OPTIONAL: set the ```aed_aprs_extension``` variable to TRUE or YES if you want to enable the [APRS 1.2 Emergency Code extensions](http://wa8lmf.net/bruninga/aprs/EmergencyCode.txt).
 Note that this setting will tell the program to receive standard APRS messages and APRS object reports, thus increasing the number of messages to be processed.
 - OPTIONAL: set the ```aed_tocall_categories``` to 0..n entries from the list of given values (can also be empty).
 Note that this setting is only used if ```aed_aprs_extension``` is enabled.
 - Save the file
 - Copy the [apprise_demo_template.yml](https://github.com/joergschultzelutter/aprs-emergency-detector/blob/master/src/apprise_demo_template.yml) file and rename it to a file name of your choice.
 Each message target (full message and abbreviated message) requires its own config file; so if you intend to send full messages and abbreviated messages, you need to create two config files.
 I suggest using proper messenger config file names, e.g. ```full_msg.yml``` and ```sms_msg.yml``` but this choice is up to you.
+In order to run the program, you need to specify at least one Apprise config file.
 - Edit each config file and add the desired [Apprise messenger configuration](https://github.com/caronc/apprise/).
 Then save the file.

 ## Command line parameters

-        python aed.py   --configfile                 <program config file name>
-                        --messenger-config-file      [Apprise full-message config file]
+        python aed.py   --configfile                 <program config file name> Default name: aed.cfg --messenger-config-file      [Apprise full-message config file]
                         --sms-messenger-config-file  [Apprise abbreviated-message config file]
                         --generate-test-message